dmfrodrigues/feup-pri-proj/solr/README.md

-- Index all relevant fields
+- [x] Index all relevant fields
 - See what fields to store as DocValue (probably just text)
-- Faceting with addressee,
+- Faceting with addressee